Price: $160-$200. Extra base: $70.

 NHTSA ease of use rating: Five out of five stars.

 Pros: EPS foam, one-pull harness adjustment, nice padding.
-Works to 35 lbs.
+Works with babies up to 35 lbs.
+Infant Car Seat review: Combi Shuttle

 Cons: Complex belt path and puzzle buckle.
-Large seat.
+Large size.

 Comments: The Combi Shuttle works to 35 lbs. and features EPS foam for crash protection, comfort pads on the harness and one-pull harness adjustment.
 The seat has an anti-rebound bar, which keeps the seat more stable in the case of a crash.
 Kudos to Combi for being among the first infant car seat makers to offer this feature.